Brick Court Chambers

 • Add To Shortlisth

-Aarushi practises across all areas of commercial and public law, including general commercial litigation, civil fraud, financial regulation, privacy and data protection, EU relations law, judicial review and human rights.
-Current and recent instructions include:
+Aarushi practises across all areas of commercial law and public law.
+This includes contractual disputes, civil fraud, insurance, financial regulation, privacy and data protection, EU relations law, judicial review and human rights.
+She is regularly in court and has experience of large-scale litigation, as well as shorter applications and appeals on points of law.

 Before coming to the Bar, Aarushi was a dual-qualified solicitor in Australia and England & Wales.
 Aarushi graduated with an LLB (First Class) from the University of Sydney and an LLM (First Class) from the University of Cambridge.
 At Cambridge she ranked first in two subjects (Legal History and the Economics of Law and Regulation), and was awarded the President’s Prize for significant distinction in law at Queens’ College.